magic62442/subgraph-counting/README.md

 ## Background

-We study local subgraph counting queries, Q = (p, o), to count how many times a given k-node pattern graph p appears around every node v in a data graph G when the given center node o in p maps to v.
+We study local subgraph counting queries, Q = (p, o), to count how many times a given k-node pattern graph p appears around every node v in a data graph G when the given node orbit o in p maps to v.

 ## Compile